PeterMethley/Ramanalysis/README.md

 ```
 python Create_Raman_db.py
 ```
 when navigated to this directory, with your Python environment active.
+This will take a few minutes to run, but you only need to do it once!
+The program will respond "Database creation complete." when it is done.

 `Create_Raman_db.py` can be edited to change the database files that are downloaded from rruff.info, or add custom spectra from a local zip file.